disha-dhanwani/COMP2084-Assignment1/README.md

 (A few methods like 'adding the product to cart' or 'viewing the order details' are not fully functional for now.)

 As of now, this site is hosted on my local server.

+## Shopping Cart

+- Users can now add products to their shopping cart, by specififying the quantity and sizes.
+Anonymous users would have to register/login in order to checkout with their items.

+*The payment part of the project could not be completed due to unexpected errors.*

 ## Details:
 This web application was built by me on Visual studio using MVC Entity Frameworks and connecting to the database 'SneakerBoxStore' on my local server.